Rhino & Elephant Conservation Volunteering

 Age 17+

-When you join the Rhino & Elephant project at Imire in Zimbabwe, youβre making life better for amazing animals and the human communities they share their environment with.
-The project is dedicated to the conservation of wildlife, with a focus on the endangered black rhino, elephant, and cheetah.
+This project is dedicated to the conservation of wildlife, with a focus on protecting endangered black rhinos, white rhinos and elephants.
+When you join the Rhino & Elephant project in Zimbabwe, you’re making life better for amazing animals and the human communities they share their environment with.

-The projectβs mission is to ensure is to ensure the long term future of Africaβs wildlife, combining wildlife protection, community involvement and responsible tourism.
+The project’s mission is to ensure the long term future of Africa’s remaining rhinos, combining wildlife protection, community involvement and responsible tourism.

 How will I be helping?

-Itβs a once-in-a-lifetime opportunity to volunteer with rhinos and play an important role in the daily activities of a wildlife conservancy.
+It’s a once-in-a-lifetime opportunity to volunteer with rhinos and play an important role in the daily activities of a wildlife conservancy.
+Whether you’re hammering in nails or tracking rhino calves, you’re contributing to something very special.

 It is indeed.
-Private conservancies like Imire are vital in helping endangered species survive and thrive.
-The human-wildlife conflict is probably the biggest issue we face as conservationists.Β But you can make a difference.Β
+Privately owned conservancies are vital in the mission to save rhinos.
+The human-wildlife conflict is probably the biggest issue we face as conservationists.
+But you can make a difference.

-By volunteering at Imire you play a hands-on role protecting threatened wildlife and contribute to a conservation success story β where communities and wildlife coexist peacefully and productively.
+By volunteering with rhinos and elephants you play a hands-on role in protecting endangered wildlife and contribute to a conservation success story – where communities and wildlife can coexist peacefully and productively.

 Project showreel